kkato/kkato.io/content/about.md

 draft: false
 ---

 Hi!
-My name is Ken☀️ \
+My name is Ken 	&#x1F331; \
 I am a database engineer from Japan.
 I am currently working on PostgreSQL on kubernetes.
-I love OSS and I am interested in contributing to them.
+I interested in contributing to OSS as well as using it.

 ## Work Experience
 ### Database Engineer @ NTT data (2021/01 - Present)